8/6/2024

 Matt Hedberg

-Great, thanks for taking my questions guys.
-Corey, nice to see the stability in the results.
-I guess, I wanted to drill down a little bit on some of the -to-market changes that you talked about a month or so ago.
-Maybe just a little bit more of the rationale there and how do you think about that potentially impacting second half performance?
+Great.
+Thanks for taking my questions, guys.
+Corey, Nice to see the stability in the results.
+I guess, you know, I wanted to drill down a little bit on some of the go-to-market changes that you talked about a month or so ago.
+You know, maybe just a little bit more of the rationale there and, you know, how do you think about that, you know, potentially impacting second half performance?

 speaker

 Yeah, no, thanks.
 It's a great question, Matt.
-So the primary drivers, we're gearing up for the evolution of our -to-market motion as we really focus on both the command and exposure command launches.
-A big part of that is upgrading our VM customers to our new command platform, which we think is gonna be more relevant to the future than traditional vulnerability management.
+So the primary drivers we're gearing up for the evolution of our go-to-market motion as we really focus on both the command and exposure command You know, a big part of that is upgrading our VM customers to our new command platform, which we think is going to be more relevant to the future than traditional vulnerability management.
 And we had a high urgency around that.
-We had three established leaders who have a strong track record, strong tenure with the company that were ready to actually take over integrated roles across each of the regions.
-The second part of it is, I've been spending the last several years really focused on our product at RMD.
-And I really wanted to actually spend more direct time with our sales leaders as we were making this transition and as we were looking to accelerate the business score for.
+We had three established leaders who have a strong track record. strong tenure with the company that were ready to actually take over sort of like integrated roles across each of the regions.
+The second part of it is I've been spending the last several years really focused on our product and R&D. And I really wanted to actually sort of like spend more direct time with our sales leaders as we were actually making this as we were making this transition.
+And as we were looking to accelerate the business going forward.

 speaker